etleap/terraform-provider-etleap/docs/resources/connection_snowflake_sharded.md

 ### Required

 - `name` (String) The unique name of this connection.
-- `schema` (String) Take into account that the schema is case sensitive
 - `shards` (Attributes List) (see [below for nested schema](#nestedatt--shards))
 - `type` (String) must be one of ["SNOWFLAKE_SHARDED"]